You’ve found my website and you think you might like to work with me

 What you can expect from our first session?

-I recommend that you arrive five minutes early to give yourself time to find the room.
+I recommend that you arrive five minutes early to give yourself time to find the room (up the stairs and to the left).
 There are a couple of chairs in the hallway outside my office.
 I will come out and meet you when it is time for our session.
 I will have new-client paperwork for you to fill out once you decide to work with me.
 Alternatively, you can download the intake form from this site and fill it out ahead of time if you choose.
-If you are wanting to bill insurance for our sessions it is useful for me to have that information a week before the first billable session.

 What you can expect from the intake form, I will ask you: